 During the earthquake he was closed for only two weeks for minor repairs, but mainly because power and water was off.
 Incidentally he found an old artesian well in the back garden from a tap he thought was a remnant of another era.
 They had fresh drinking water right from the start.

 The Classic Villa is a cute “boutique hotel”.
 More of a bed and breakfast really.
 A large communal dining table greets you when you walk in the door in front of Peter’s kitchen from which drinks and snacks are made available any time.
 A Continental breakfast is served from 6.30am until 10.30 and the island bench is laden with fruits, cereals, pastries and breads, cheeses, cold meats and juices – and Berocca and Eno for those who’ve had a large night on Christchurch’s newly opened tiles!
 Peter will do dinner for groups by arrangement.

-As with most of Christchurch, it’s pretty easy to walk around.
-One block over is Victoria Street which is enjoying new restaurants and bars just opening their doors for the first time even this week.
+As with most of Christchurch, it’s pretty easy to walk around from here.
+One block over is Victoria Street which is enjoying new restaurants and bars just opening their doors for the first time even this week (2012).
 Their own restaurant Pescatore offers fine dining or you can choose 50 Bistro.
 Expect to spend about $35+ for a main course.

 But the cutest touch of all is each guest is given a cuddly bear named George.
 George has his own Facebook page and photos of him doing exploits all over the world are up there.